Oxford Science Enterprises: History

 In July 2019, The company announced an investment from Chinese telecommunications company Huawei of £4.1m in OSI shares (approximately 0.7% of the total fund).

 In September 2023 Ed Bussey was named CEO of the company, and at the same time Jack Edmondson was appointed to the newly created role of CIO.

 Structure

 OSE is structured differently from other venture capital firms, being an evergreen patient capital, privately held company and not bound by a limited partnership agreement.
 As such, the company holds long-term investments, pursuing a patient capital model.
 OSE differentiates itself from classic venture firms because of its relationship with the university.
-Unlike most university-linked venture firms, Oxford University is a shareholder in the company, with OSE receiving half of the university's stake in the intellectual property of a spinout.
+Unlike most university-linked venture firms, Oxford University is a shareholder in the company, with OSE, in most cases, receiving half of the university's equity stake in the spinout.

 OSE works with the university's technology transfer office, Oxford University Innovation, which helps manage the intellectual property and patent estate of the university.